LucaSoriani1/Physics/TimeDependentQuantumHarmonicOscillator/README.md

 - Code Runner

 Moreover, you need to install the 'lapack' library and 'Gnuplot'(adding it to the PATH variable) in order to run it.

+### Modifications and Contributions

+This program can be extended and modified to suit different purposes, such as modeling natural processes or generating random data for testing purposes.
+If you would like to contribute to the program or propose modifications, please send a pull request or contact the author.